Esteban Moctezuma

-Esteban Moctezuma Barragán (born 21 October 1954 in Mexico City) is a Mexican diplomat and politician, formerly affiliated with the Institutional Revolutionary Party (PRI) and is currently a member of MORENA.
-He is a former Senator and served as Secretary of Social Development and Secretary of the interior in the cabinet of President Ernesto Zedillo Ponce de León.
-From that position, early in January 1995, he pursued peace talks in Chiapas with the EZLN insurgents; in February the government pursued a strategy of military intervention, followed by a resumption of peace talks with the insurgents.
-In 2018, he was appointed by President Andrés Manuel López Obrador as Secretary of Education.
-On 16 December 2020, Moctezuma was nominated Ambassador of Mexico to the United States and confirmed by the Senate on 16 January 2021.
+Esteban Moctezuma Barragán (born 21 October 1954) is a Mexican diplomat and politician.
+He is a former senator and served as secretary of social development and secretary of the interior in the cabinet of President Ernesto Zedillo Ponce de León.
+From that position, early in January 1995, he pursued peace talks in Chiapas with the Zapatista Army of National Liberation (EZLN) insurgents; in February the government pursued a strategy of military intervention, followed by a resumption of peace talks with the insurgents.
+In 2018, he was appointed by President Andrés Manuel López Obrador as secretary of education.
+On 16 December 2020, Moctezuma was nominated ambassador of Mexico to the United States and confirmed by the Senate on 16 January 2021.

 1995 Zapatista Crisis

 With President Carlos Salinas de Gortari economic and political reforms and the North American Free Trade Agreement, Mexico was being propelled into the world economy as an important player.
-The Zapatistas uprising occurred at a time when the unsolved ethnic situation was brewing in the Mexican county.
-The Mexican Government started immediate peace talks.
-In the early days of the new government administration, President Zedillo took a series of erratic decisions that completely broke with the previous administration agreements and with his own previously defined action plan.
+The Zapatista uprising occurred at a time when an unresolved ethnic situation was brewing in the country.
+The government started immediate peace talks.
+In the early days of the new administration, President Zedillo took a series of erratic decisions that completely broke with the previous administration's agreements and with his own previously defined action plan.